[ ../ ]

 by gwynplaine

-Remember to take a look to the README.dev at the git repo.
+Remember to take a look to the README.dev at the git repo before doing anything.
+There, you’ll find instructions to setup the dev environment.

 pve-common